macueim/appoint-scheduler-client/Project-planning.md

 ## Prompt to create a client page for appointment booking or scheduling

 a.
 Background: I want you to build a client page user interface that use the endpoint APIs provided.
-I want to use HTML5, Tailwind CSS and Alpine JS for building the user interface of this page.
+I want to use HTML5, Tailwind CSS, and Alpine JS for building the user interface of this page.

 b.
 Context:
 Overall, I am building a small business scheduler application that is a full-stack and responsive.
-I want you to help me build a frontend page for clients to view services, search and filter services, select services by adding to the cert, view added services/appointments, book them with one click after login or signing up.
+I want you to help me build a frontend page for clients to view services, search and filter services, select services by adding to the cert, view added services/appointments, book them with one click after login, or signing up.

 c.
 Tasks:
--	I want you to Build a client page using the provided stack like HTML5, Tailwind CSS for styling and Alpine JS for interactivity.
+-	I want you to Build a client page using the provided stack like HTML5, Tailwind CSS for styling, and Alpine JS for interactivity.
 -  Use header and footer of index.html page
 -	Allow clients to perform generic CRUD operations on their booked appointments like adding appointments, displaying appointment information, editing appointment info and deleting or removing it.
 -	To display services using the following API URL: https://appointment-scheduler-backend-smss.onrender.com/services